florianschanda/miss_hit/README.md

 ## Copyright

-Most of this work is (C) Florian Schanda and is licensed under the GNU GPL version 3 as described in LICENSE.
+The vast majority of this work is (C) Florian Schanda and is licensed under the GNU GPL version 3 as described in LICENSE.

 Contributions from the following people and entities are under their copyright, with the same license: